Shakira live performances: New Year China (2011)

-Fifa Women's World Cup (2012)
+FIFA Women's World Cup (2012)

-On October 13, 2012, Shakira was the great protagonist of the closing ceremony of the women's soccer world cup, which was held in Baku, Azerbaijan.
-Shakira wore leather pants and knee-high boots with a shiny long black top and short-sleeved jacket.
+On 13 October 2012, Shakira was the great protagonist of the Women's Soccer World Cup's closing ceremony, held in Baku, Azerbaijan.
+Shakira wore leather pants and knee-high boots with a shiny long black top and a short-sleeved jacket.
 Shakira gave a presentation of her songs "Loca" and "Waka Waka" from her album "Sale el Sol".

-Fifa World Cup Closing Ceremony (2014)
+FIFA World Cup Closing Ceremony (2014)

-In 2014 Shakira was in charge of closing the FIFA World Cup Brazil due to the poor reception of Jlo and Pitbull's song "We Are One", Shakira wore a red dress during the presentation with the Brazilian singer Carlinhos Brown at the stadium Maracana.
+In 2014, Shakira was in charge of closing the FIFA World Cup Brazil due to the poor reception of Jlo and Pitbull's song "We Are One", Shakira wore a red dress during the presentation with the Brazilian singer Carlinhos Brown at the stadium Maracana.

 Global Citizen Festival (2017)

-In 2017 Shakira made an appearance at the Global Citizen Festival held in Hamburg, Germany, she appeared with the vocalist of the band Coldplay, Chris Martin presenting a cover of "Yellow", along with the hits "Chantaje" and "Me Enamoré" belonging to the album " El Dorado" by Shakira, the show was widely acclaimed by both the public and some journalists.
+In 2017, Shakira made an appearance at the Global Citizen Festival held in Hamburg, Germany.
+She appeared with the vocalist of the band Coldplay, Chris Martin, presenting a cover of "Yellow", along with the hits "Chantaje" and "Me Enamoré" belonging to the album " El Dorado" by Shakira, the show was widely acclaimed by both the public and some journalists.

 Davis Cup (2019)

-In 2019 Shakira performed at the Davis Cup final in Spain, presenting her songs "She Wolf", a remix of Camilo's "Tutu" and "Lalala" from her 2014 self-titled album.
+In 2019, Shakira performed at the Davis Cup final in Spain, presenting her songs "She Wolf", a remix of Camilo's "Tutu" and "Lalala" from her 2014 self-titled album.
 For the event, Shakira wore a Navy blue bodysuit with diamonds that was decorated with fringes on a kind of skirt with tall black boots.